danybeam/ToDo-spec/README.md

 ![License cc by sa 4.0](https://img.shields.io/badge/license-cc%20by%20sa%204.0-blue)

-This is the repository for the "To do format specification". (name subject to change) This specification is intended to provide a common format to define a task to be parsed by a "to do list" style software, thus ensuring interoperability between multiple projects.
+This is the repository for the "Task format specification".
+This specification is intended to provide a common format to define a task to be parsed by a "to do list" style software, thus ensuring interoperability between multiple projects.

 ### Disclaimer